bobbiec/bluesky-alt-text/README.md

 `image_posts.csv` is a collection of 2.8 million Bluesky image posts and their corresponding image descriptions (alt text).
 The image description is an empty string if it was not present.
-This file was generated using `index.js` (see below, Data colection) during the period from July 14 to July 21, 2025.
+This file was generated using `index.js` (see below, Data collection) during the period from July 14 to July 21, 2025.

 `top_100_users.csv` is a hand-labeled collection of the top users (users with the most posts) in the dataset.